 I actually wrote this article in February 2020 with a bigger research presentation to go with it.
-I was asked to summarise and answer this question in 500 words!
-Can you analyse a brand and summarise how you would provide a clear point of view and strategy in less than 500 words?
+The goal was to choose a brand analyse it and in a day summarise and answer this question in 500 words!
+Can you in one day analyse a brand and summarise how you would provide a clear point of view and strategy in less than 500 words?
 Give it a try!

 Crocs started as a shoe brand sold at boat shows with a unique dual function of being for land and water (like a crocodile) and a long-life shoe (a crocodile lives 70-100 years).
 Crocs almost crashed in 2008.
 Since founding in 2001 they have been making higher revenues but are not achieving target profits showing a lack of stability.
 The brand introduced multiple new styles to entice purchases.
-Through focussing on fashion the company lost its recognition as a brand ideal for lifestyle, various outdoor activities and wet environments.
+Through focussing on fashion the company lost its recognition as a brand ideal for lifestyle, various outdoor activities and wet environments but greatly grew its product ranges.

 Crocs has a current marketing campaign of “come as you are”, “a shoe for everyone both style and comfort no matter who you are or where your life takes you.”.
-This strategy does not successfully communicate the values that differentiate the products from competitors but takes a view .
+This strategy does not successfully communicate the values that differentiate the products from competitors.
 Crocs manages to successfully reach larger lifestyle audiences but fails to communicate to users who require the specific functional values of the shoes.

 The brand needs to: